OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 6. Generates more accurate information that is ultimately more accessible.

 Therefore, one could easily argue that Open Science is aligned with concepts of **academic freedom**, by liberating individuals from the constraints of the closed system.

-[NEED TO EXPAND ON THIS]
+We will explore the links between Open Science and reproducible research more in [Module 3](https://opensciencemooc.eu/modules/reproducible-research-and-data-analysis/).

 <br/>